-- Install IDE (Integrated Development Environment) which offers robust tools to develop apps.
+- Install IDE (Integrated Development Environment), which offers robust app development tools.

 Technology Components involved in the development of Blockchain Applications for Web/Mobile Client

-Redis is an open-source, in-memory data structure store which can also be used as a message broker, database and cache.
+- Redis is an open-source, in-memory data structure store that can also be used as a message broker, database and cache.
 It is a good platform to use a message queue.

-Being lightweight, RabbitMQ can be deployed easily in the cloud and on premises.
+- Rabbit MQ- Being lightweight, RabbitMQ can be deployed easily in the cloud and on-premises.
 It can support multiple messaging protocols and enable you to keep a separation between app layers and data.

-Once all the components and software are installed, it is the time to configure a blockchain network which acts as a backend for the mobile app.
+Once all the components and software are installed, it is time to configure a blockchain network that acts as a mobile app’s backend.